-It is strongly recommended that people over 65 stay home (self-isolate).
-The Government of Ontario is also strongly recommending that people who have compromised immune systems and/or underlying medical conditions, such as heart disease, diabetes and lung disease, self-isolate and get help with essential errands.
+It is recommended that people over 70 stay home as much as possible.
+The Government of Ontario is also recommending that people who have compromised immune systems and/or underlying medical conditions, or are regularly going to a hospital or health care setting for treatment, stay home and get help with essential errands.

-5 Things You Can Do to Protect Yourself
+Things You Can Do to Keep Yourself Healthy

-Older adults have an increased risk of severe outcomes from COVID-19.
-There are general infection prevention and control measures that should be used to decrease the spread and impact of the disease.
-In addition to these here are 5 things older adults can do to protect themselves:
+Older adults have an increased risk of severe outcomes from COVID-19, but can also be negatively impacted by social isolation.
+There are general infection prevention and control measures that should be used to decrease the spread and impact of the disease, but mental health needs to be balanced as well.
+Here are some things older adults can do to keep themselves healthy:

 With older adults being at higher risk of more severe outcomes from COVID-19, it is important that they: